Sourcing of materials

 LIMITED ASSURANCE REPORT ON SELECTED SOURCING DISCLOSURES

-Based on the work we performed, nothing has come to our attention that causes us to believe that the selected sourcing disclosures as disclosed on the pages 112 and 120 to 121 in the Sustainability Report 2023 of The Swatch Group AG for the period ended 31 December 2023 are not prepared, in all material respects, in accordance with the reporting Criteria as disclosed in the “Minerals and metals from conflict affected areas” section and in the “Sourcing” section in the Sustainability Report 2023.
+Based on the work we performed, nothing has come to our attention that causes us to believe that selected indicators in the Sustainability Report 2024 of The Swatch Group AG, marked with the check mark , for the period ending 31 December 2024 are not prepared, in all material respects, in accordance with the suitable Criteria.
 (PricewaterhouseCoopers AG)